pigifyapp/pigify-core/README.md

 # Pigify

-Pigify is an ERC20 token designed to help people save money.
+Pigify is a dapp designed to help people save money.

 ### How it works